Risk management

 Opportunities and management

-Bilia is not dependent on one single manufacturer/general agent, but has several business partners, which reduces the risk compared to being dependent on just one manufacturer/ general agent.
-Sales of used cars and the Service Business are not subject to the approval from the general agents for establishment and expansion of business.
-Bilia is working on finding new business partners and growth opportunities, in line with the prevailing growth strategy.
-Good relations with car manufacturers/general agents are a focus area to enable expansion and reduce the risk of sales authorisation for new cars being recalled.
+Bilia is not dependent on one single manufacturer/general agent, but has several business partners, which reduces the risk compared to being dependent on just one manufacturer/general agent.
+Sales of used cars and the Service Business are not subject to approval from the general agents for establishment and expansion of business.
+Bilia is working in line with its growth strategy to find future business partners and growth opportunities.
+Good relations with car manufacturers/ general agents are a focus area to enable expansion and reduce the risk of sales authorisation for new cars being recalled.
 Bilia is constantly working to enhance and develop its customer relations with the aim of maintaining a strong position on the market.

 Risks related to authority decisions and opinion position